(Disclosure: Some of the links below may be affiliate links)

 Reasons for having an emergency fund

 Why should you have an emergency fund?
-In case of an emergency, you have money available to pay for it.
+In an emergency, you have money available to pay for it.

 Here are a few examples:

 - Imagine you have a huge medical bill coming (2500 CHF), can you pay it?

 - Or if your car breaks down and you have to replace it.

 - Your house is flooded, and you have to pay a large bill.